What Is an MCP App? Architecture, Hosts, and How to Build One (April 2026)

 Which AI hosts support MCP Apps?

-As of February 2026, MCP Apps run in ChatGPT, Claude (web and desktop), Goose, and VS Code Insiders.
+As of April 2026, MCP Apps run in ChatGPT, Claude (web and desktop), VS Code (via GitHub Copilot Chat), and Goose.
+JetBrains IDEs are exploring integration.
 The MCP App standard is maintained under the Linux Foundation, so more hosts are expected to adopt it.
+The ext-apps SDK is at v1.6.0 with 2,100+ GitHub stars.

 How do MCP Apps communicate with the AI host?